Economic sustainability

 As its parent company, Société Générale, Komerční banka is aware of the need to look for responsible ways of financing.

-When managing clients’ funds, we therefore do not take into account their prosperity only, but also respect for environmental and social principles.
-Thus, we are knowingly helping to minimize the negative impacts on the environment and society.
+In managing our clients’ funds we therefore do not take into account their prosperity only but also respect for environmental and social principles.
+Thus, we are knowingly helping to minimise the negative impacts on the environment and society.

-Equator Principles: In the financing of large infrastructural and industrial projects the entire SG Group follows Equator Principles, a set of voluntary guidelines of financial sector for assessing the environmental and social risks of major projects based on the World Bank’s international standards.
+Equator Principles: In the financing of large infrastructural and industrial projects, the entire SG Group follows the Equator Principles, a voluntary risk management framework for assessing environmental and social risks in major projects based on The World Bank’s international standards.

-Global Partnerships: The SG Group is one of the founders of UNEP-FI - United Nations Environmental Programme Financial Initiative, a programme of global partnerships between the UNEP and the financial sector.
+Global Partnerships: SG Group is also a founding member of the United Nations Environment Finance Initiative (UNEP FI), a UNEP partnership for sustainable development, a programme of global partnerships between the UNEP and the financial sector.

-Implementing the Sustainable Development Goals: In 2019, the SG Group was a founding signatory of the Principles for Responsible Banking, committing to strategically align its business with the Sustainable Development Goals set by the United Nations and the Paris Agreement on Climate Change.
+Sustainable Development Goals: In 2019, SG Group signed the Principles for Responsible Banking, thereby committing the entire financial group to integrating Sustainable Development Goals into all its activities, including the adoption of the Paris Agreement goals.

 ČBA